daysiSchmadtke/INDIVIDUAL-PROJECT-sorting-hat/README.md

 - Media queries are useful to make sites responsive.
 - `grid display grid-template-columns: repeat(3, 1fr);` is great to make images display 3 in one row.
 - My favorite part was using the anime library to create the illusion of a Patronus charm jumping around the page.
-  -Do not put the index file inside a folder because it causes problems to deploy the app.
+  -Do not put the htmls files inside a folder because it causes problems to deploy the app.

+  sortinghatwizzardingworlds.netlify.app